 The square is also home to numerous cafes and restaurants, making it a great spot to relax and people-watch after your ride on the Budapest Eye.

 Stop 3: St. Stephens Basilica

-The next stop on the list is the historic St. Stephens Basilica.
-The Building is stunning on the inside and out.
-It is FREE to enter the church but it does however cost the small price of 500 HUF to climb up to the observation deck.
+The church itself is FREE to enter but it does however cost the small price of 500 HUF to climb up to the observation deck.
 Which in my opinion is 100% worth it.

 Alternatively, visitors can take a lift up and opt out of 260 steps leaving them with only 42 to climb.
 Both options lead to an outstanding view of Budapest.

 Once you leave the Basilica, it is worth sticking around to hear the bells chime from the towers.

 Stop 4: Hungarian Parliament Building

 Our Budapest itinerary continues to the iconic Hungarian Parliament Building, an architectural marvel located on the banks of the Danube River.

 This Neo-Gothic gem, designed by Imre Steindl, is the third-largest parliament building in the world.
 And I promise it is a sight not to be missed.